mtwatso2/NBA-Projcet/README.md

 model is determined as the one with the lowest AIC score.
 AIC variable selection also requires the data to have no missing values, so this model will show how the 3 point line changed scoring.
 Last, I will use Bayesian Information Criterion (BIC) to select a model, which is similar to AIC, but prefers smaller models.

+The data was downloaded on November 2 2017.
+This is worth noting, as there are some active players on this list, whose stats will change slightly throughout the season.
+The original data set has 16 variables for 500 NBA players.
+The variable are:

+Rank
+Player Name
+From   -   The year the player's career started,
+To     -   The year the player's career ended,
+G      -   Total games played in career,
+MP     -   Career average minutes played per game,
+PTS    -   Career average points per game,
+TRB    -   Career average total rebounds per game,
+AST    -   Career average assists per game,
+STL    -   Career average steals per game,
+BLK    -   Career average blocks per game,
+FGpct  -   Career average field goal percentage,
+3Ppct  -   Career average three point percentage, FTpct  -   Career average free throw percentage,
+WS     -   Win Shares (An estimate of the number of wins contributed by a player), WS/48  -   Win Shares per 48 Minutes (An estimate of the number of wins contributed by a player per 48 minutes)